liviuxyz-ctrl/Pathfinding_Visualizer/README.md

 ## How to install pygame and cx_Freeze
-If you want to install pygame you need to use pip( Package management system for Python), running this comand in your terminal:
+If you want to install pygame and cx_Freeze you need to use `pip` running this command in your terminal of choice:

 `pip install pygame`